subvisual/theshelf-angular/README.md

 ### Testing

-We include a simple framework for unit and end-to-end (e2e) testing via [Karma](http://karma-runner.github.io/) and [Jasmine](http://jasmine.github.io/).
+We include a simple framework for unit and end-to-end (e2e) testing via [Karma](http://karma-runner.github.io/), [Mocha](http://mochajs.org/), [Chai](http://chaijs.com/) and [Sinon](http://sinonjs.org/).
 In order to test AngularJS modules, the [angular.mocks](https://docs.angularjs.org/api/ngMock/object/angular.mock) module is used.

 All of the tests can be run at once with the command `gulp test`.
 However, the tests are broken up into two main categories:

 ##### End-to-End (e2e) Tests

 e2e tests, as hinted at by the name, consist of tests that involve multiple modules or require interaction between modules, similar to integration tests.
-These tests are carried out using the Angular library [Protractor](https://github.com/angular/protractor), which also utilizes Jasmine.
+These tests are carried out using the Angular library [Protractor](https://github.com/angular/protractor), which also utilizes Mocha.
 The goal is to ensure that the flow of your application is performing as designed from start to finish.

 All e2e tests are run with `gulp protractor`.
 The command `npm run-script preprotractor` should be run once before running any Protractor tests (in order to update the webdrivers used by Selenium).

 ##### Unit Tests

 Unit tests are used to test a single module (or "unit") at a time in order to ensure that each module performs as intended individually.
-In AngularJS this could be thought of as a single controller, directive, filter, service, etc. That is how the unit tests are organized in this boilerplate.
+In AngularJS this could be thought of as a single controller, directive, filter, service, etc.

 All unit tests are run with `gulp unit`.